Dev-Luteus/Dev-Luteus/README.md

   </h1>
 </div>

+Hello!
 My name is Emil.
 I'm a social, passionate and driven game developer and game programmer student who started making small games and prototypes as a hobby primarily around 2016.
-I'm primarily familiar with C, C++ and C# or other OOP / procedural languages and try to focus a lot on clean code, separation of concerns, solid principles, OCP and other general code architecture- and my burning love for games!
+I'm primarily familiar with C, C++ and C# or other OOP / procedural languages and try to focus a lot on clean code, separation of concerns, solid principles, and other general code architecture; with an endlessly burning love and passion for games!

 <div align="left">